-(c) to require the height of future buildings to have regard to heritage sites and their settings,
+(c) to require the bulk and scale of future buildings to have regard to heritage sites and their settings,

 The proposed distribution of built form and massing of the building across the site is the result of a considered analysis of the context of the site and the desire to deliver a positive urban design outcome that will provide an appropriate curtilage to the heritage significant buildings located to the south east.
 The height of the building increases away from the heritage significant buildings.
 The proposed materials and finishes have been chosen to compliment the heritage significant buildings.
 The proposed development will have an acceptable impact on views to and from heritage items.
-Overall the proposal will have an acceptable impact on the heritage significance of nearby heritage items and their settings.
+Overall the proposal will have an acceptable impact on the heritage significance of nearby heritage items and their settings to reinforce and respect the existing character and scale of low density residential areas.